 Looking to make your own body bar soap, check out my Melt and Pour Homemade Soap Step-by-Step Guide and Vanilla Honey Coffee Car Soap.

-how often can you use a sugar body scrub?
+How often can you use a sugar body scrub?

 You can use a sugar body scrub several times a week, up to 3 times.
 Since it a more gentle exfoliator, it will only take off the dead layer of skin and leave the healthy skin.
 Homemade sugar body scrubs make a great addition to your skin care, as they are hydrating and great for creating dewy, glowing skin.

-This recipe can last up to six months, as long as the lid is screwed on tight to an air tight container such as a glass mason jar.
+This recipe can last up to six months, as long as the lid is screwed on tight to an airtight container such as a glass mason jar.
 Also, it is best to store the sugar body scrub at room temperature or cooler.
 Now, if you added fresh or dried fruit or herbs the sugar scrub may start to mold before then.
 However, this recipe doesn’t have any of those additives so no need to worry about that.

-This post contains affiliate links, which means I make a small commission at no extra cost to you.
+This post may contain affiliate links.
+I will make a small commission if you make a purchase through one of these links, at no extra cost to you.
+See full disclosure and disclaimer policy here.